srimathe-cloud/platform-engineer-assessment/README.md

 ## Overview

-This project demonstrates a production-oriented platform engineering assessment built using .NET 8, Azure Services, Docker, Terraform, and Azure DevOps CI/CD.
+This project demonstrates the production-oriented platform engineering assessment built using .NET 8, Azure Services, Docker, Terraform, and Azure DevOps CI/CD.

 The solution consists of:
 - A REST API project responsible for accepting work requests